DerekSelander/dsdump/docs/index.md

 lolgrep:~$ xxd -g 4 -e $(which grep) | head -2
 ```

 The `xxd` command will dump the raw data of an executable to `stdout`.
-The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the `mach_header_64` struct is a 4 byte value (i.e. there's no pointers which are 8 bytes on a 64-bit system).
-The `-e` option says to format the output in little-endian byte order.
-If any of this is confusing, The [Advanced Apple Deubgging book](https://store.raywenderlich.com/products/advanced-apple-debugging-and-reverse-engineering) (mentioned above) goes into much more detail about this.
+The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the `mach_header_64` struct is a 4 byte value.
+The `-e` option says to format the output in little-endian byte order (i.e. anything after a mac PowerPC).

+>**Note:** Now's as good as time as any to mention type sizes in a programming language.
+An `int` in C on a 64 bit system will (*typically*) take up 32 bits or 4 bytes of storage.
+An `Int` in Swift will take up 64 bits or 8 bytes of storage.
+A pointer *to any type of a value* will take up the full 64 bits in size in both languages.
+In `Swift`, you can use the `MemoryLayout` type to verify size.
+In the C language family, use the `sizeof` function to determine the size of a type.
+Check out [this link](https://swiftunboxed.com/internals/size-stride-alignment/) for a good writeup that dives further in to this.

-On my machine, this produces the following output:
+After executing the above Terminal command, this produces the following output on my machine:

 ```none
 00000000: feedfacf 01000007 80000003 00000002  ................